typelevel/doobie/CONTRIBUTING.md

 If you're editing code generation related code, you should reload the SBT project and then run the `freeGen2` SBT task before compiling or running tests.

+## Caveats when working on the code

+## Avoiding internal cyclic module dependencies

+For end users, doobie provides the aliases for high and low level APIs such as `doobie.hi.HC`, `doobie.free.FPS`.
+Due to how the module depends on one another, internally in doobie we cannot use these aliases because it'll lead to cyclic module dependencies and cause runtime errors.

+We recommend instead to use alias the imports like `doobie.hi.{connection => IHC}` (`I` prefix stands for Internal and helps to avoid accidentally using e.g. `doobie.hi.HC`)

 # Publishing

 ### Snapshots